btruemn/foundryvtt-rasberry-pi-4/README.md

     }
 }
 ```
-Save and exit nano with ctrl + x, Press Y, then Enter
+Save and exit nano with ctrl + x, press Y, then Enter

 6. Use the `service` utility to manage your Nginx server.
 Enable the site, test your configuration, fix any errors, and start the service.
 Don't forget to replace `your.hostname.com`!
 ```